John Reese (Person of Interest)

 Reese left the Army in 2001, prior to a vacation in Mexico with his girlfriend of six months, Jessica Arndt.
 As the vacation is extended beyond the weekend, Reese surprises Jessica with the news.
 Moments later, the two witness a live television report about the attacks on the World Trade Center and Reese knows his service is far from over, prompting him to re-enlist.
 (Episode: Pilot)

-On February 12, 2006, Reese runs into his former girlfriend Jessica at the airport and he tells her that he has found a new, secretive job.
+On February 12, 2006, Reese ran into his former girlfriend Jessica at the airport and he tells her that he has found a new, secretive job.
 She tells him that she is engaged to a man named Peter Arndt, though she would wait for him if he told her to.
 After a silence, she turns and leaves.
 Moments later, Reese whispers, "Wait for me.
 Please."
 (Episode: Mission Creep)

 Stanton promptly murders them, knowing that they helped Nazir flee the country after a hefty bribe.
 Reese, visibly shocked, is told to dispose of the gun and bodies.
 Stanton reminds him that he doesn't have any old friends, including Jessica, whom Stanton has photos of from the airport.
 Afterward, she assigns him the cover name 'Reese'.
 (Episode: Foe)